Reid M. Bolton

 Rauner v.
 Kirkpatrick (Confidential AAA Arbitration) and Kirkpatrick v.
 Rauner (Cook County Circuit Court) (2018)

-Represented Bruce Rauner (former Illinois Governor and former managing partner of private equity firm GTCR) in arbitration related to his investment as a limited partner in a private equity fund.
+Trial counsel for Bruce Rauner (former Illinois Governor and former managing partner of private equity firm GTCR) in arbitration related to his investment as a limited partner in a private equity fund.
 The dispute centered on whether the general partner (Kirkpatrick) breached his fiduciary duties by deviating from the partnership agreement's waterfall provision.
 The case was tried to a final arbitral award, but the results are confidential.
-Kirkpatrick attempted to litigate a portion of the dispute in the Cook County Circuit Court, but we successfully moved to compel arbitration.
+Kirkpatrick attempted to litigate a portion of the dispute in the Cook County Circuit Court, but we successfully moved to compel arbitration

 FortuNet Inc. v.
 Gaming Arts LLC (Clark County, NV 2017-18)